Workers’ Compensation

 Stark & Stark Attorney Obtains $250,000 Jury Verdict for Injured Home Depot Employee

-Posted in Injury Law, Stark Events, Stark News, Workers' Compensation
+Posted in Personal Injury, Stark News, Workers' Compensation

 Denise Mariani, of Stark & Stark’s Personal Injury Group, recently obtained a $250,000 jury verdict for Rosetta Martin of Trenton, New Jersey.
 Ms. Martin, a security guard at Home Depot, sued International Motor Freight of Newark after she was seriously injured in 2007 when a disgruntled IMF employee slammed his truck door on her right arm at the Home Depot Distribution Center in Cranbury, New Jersey.
 Continue reading